 Thomas Soløst, who works as special advisor in the school administration in Bærum municipality in Norway says this about his experience of the training: “To allow oneself to accept disagreement is for me something of the core of the dialogue model.
 We do not necessarily need to choose one side or another, we do not have to be biased.
 Adding all different views into the room of dialogue allows us to get a deeper insight into each other’s point of view.”

 -Professional exchange combined with excellent implementation

-“This training was for me the highlight of last year and I had an extraordinary educational and useful week, with lots of laughs, and fellow participants shared generously of their expertise and experience in their respective fields of work.
-This professional exchange and combined with excellent implementation of the training, and lots of laughs, is for me the best way to learn, says Ulland.
+Eva Ulland was appreciating humor in combination with skills: “This training was for me the highlight of last year and I had an extraordinary educational and useful week, with lots of laughs, and fellow participants shared generously of their expertise and experience in their respective fields of work.
+This professional exchange and combined with excellent implementation of the training, and lots of laughs, is for me the best way to learn,” she says.

 Based in Lillehammer, Norway, the Nansen Center for Peace and Dialogue uses its wide experience in community based dialogue to organize dialogue trainings, targeting in particular those who can use skills of dialogue facilitation to prevent or transform conflict situations at a community level or institutional level.
 Next training is in May, more information here.

 The Nansen Center for Peace and Dialogue has more than 20 years of experience in developing methodologies and implementing dialogue projects in the Western Balkans, Afghanistan, Iraq, Kenya, Ukraina, Norway, Poland and other countries.
 The Nansen Center provides capacity building on dialogue, with trainings, seminars and workshop on dialogue, and it is located at the Nansen Academy in Lillehammer, Norway, with a regional office in Oslo.